 When Does the IRS Assign a Revenue Officer?

-Revenue officers are generally assigned to high-priority cases, often involving back taxes exceeding $250,000.
-However, balance alone isn’t the only factor.
-A RO may also be assigned if a taxpayer has multiple unfiled or delinquent returns, even when the total debt is smaller.
+Revenue Officers are generally assigned to high-priority cases, often involving back taxes exceeding $250,000.
+However, balance alone is not the only factor.
+They may also be assigned if a taxpayer has multiple unfiled or delinquent returns, even when the total debt is smaller.

-ROs may also be assigned if the statute of limitations on collections is about to expire and the IRS needs someone to pursue the balance before the deadline passes.
-Finally, an RO may be assigned to you if the IRS believes you’ve been avoiding making payments.
+Revenue Officers may also be assigned if the statute of limitations on collections is about to expire and the IRS needs someone to pursue the balance before the deadline passes.
+Finally, they may be assigned to you if the IRS believes you've been avoiding making payments.
 Regardless of the reason, once they are on your case, it can be stressful to get them removed.

 Unlike most IRS communications, which are typically mailed as letters or notices, interactions with Revenue Officers are usually more immediate and personal.
 In many cases, a Revenue Officer's first interaction with a taxpayer is an in-person visit.
 Although they may also reach out by phone, face-to-face communication is usually preferred.